jfo/blog/source/posts/sild-match-those-parens.md

 -------------------------------------------------------
 ```

 Derr, still doesn't work.
-If you look at the `read` ase for `')'`, you can see
+If you look at the `read` case for `')'`, you can see
 why.
 This reader never goes past the first closing paren, because there is not
 a call to `read` inside that case to move forward!
 This is the intended
 behavior...
-I'm returning `&nil` there, which is what I want.
+I'm returning `&nil` there, which is what I wanted.

 There are two cases in which the string can be in an erroneous form.